OCA/stock-logistics-workflow/stock_picking_batch_creation/readme/USAGE.md

 #### Splitting picking if needed

 You can also activate the option *Split picking exceeding the limits* on the wizard.
-This will allow, when the system is not able to find a picking that fits the criteria to create the batch, to lower the criteria by removing those based on the volume, weight and number of lines.
-If a picking is found and you allow to split it, the system will try to split the picking so that the limits are respected.
+In this case, when the system select the first picking to add to the batch, it will disable the criteria based on the volume, weight and number of lines.
+If the picking is exceeding the limits, the system will then try to split the picking so that the new picking fits the criteria and can be added to the batch.
+If the picking can't be split, an exception will be raised.

+This option is useful to allow to create a batch picking with pickings that are exceeding the limits defined in the wizard.
+It also ensures that the processing of pickings is done in the order of the pickings.
+If the option is not activated, the system will try to find a picking that fits the criteria and will ignore those that are exceeding the limits even if they are to be processed first.